 In 1840 almost 2.5 million Irish people relied on potatoes for profit, nourishment, and their livelihood.
 The English landowners of Ireland rented out pieces of their land to poor Irish Catholics.
 The Irish would work these lands to produce a profit for the landowner.
 Enough potatoes were grown on these tracts of land to ensure sustenance for the tenant families to survive as well.
 In 1845 a plant pathogenic fungus (Phytophthora infestans) ruined the potato crop.
 The fungus continued to spread the following year destroying most of the crop.
 By 1847 (known as Black ’47) the entire crop was wiped out leaving a fully fledged famine in its wake.
 The fungus continued to wipe out crops annually until 1852.
 Although there were relief efforts, between 1.2 and 1.4 million people starved or died from the famine.
 Migration became the only solution for hundreds of thousands of Irish people.
 Between 1851and1855 around 740,216 Irish migrated to the United States.
 Georgina’s father, who was probably tired of watching his tenants starve and his crops fail, packed up his family and moved to the United States where there would hopefully be better economic opportunities for them.

 Before purchasing a home in Chicago, Illinois her father succumbed to cholera.
 This left Georgina’s brother, John Trotter Jr., to support the family.
-John set out to look for land near Woodford County but settled in the village of Palatine, IL first.
+John set out to look for land near Woodford County and they settled in Palestine Township.
 However, the area was not fully developed and the Trotter’s were not suited for life on the open prairie.
 Eventually the family moved on to Bloomington in the late 1850s or early 1860s.

 On April 14, 1861 the Civil War began with an attack on Fort Sumter, South Carolina.
 Georgina answered the call of duty by enlisting as a nurse in the Union Army.
 She did so after attracting the attention of a Bloomington doctor, George Stipp.
 Together, they traveled to St. Louis and joined the Union cause.
 As a nurse, Georgina escorted wounded Union soldiers from the South to the North on riverboats.
 She was one of the most trusted nurses on the hospital boats that ran up and down the Mississippi River and were operated by Commodore Andrew Hull Foote.
 She also escorted wounded soldiers to hospitals at the Battle of Shiloh in Southwestern Tennessee which was one of the first major battles of the Civil War in April 1862.
 The Union forces, under the command of General Ulysses S. Grant, were attacked by Confederate forces.
 After briefly retreating, the Union Army gained ground and pushed the Confederates back to Mississippi.
 Although both sides claimed victory, the 10,000 causalities suffered by both the North and South made it more of a stalemate.